How to use data binding within Avalonia UI user control, i.e. How to bind to user control properties within the user control itself

 Introduction

 Avalonia UI has powerful data binding mechanism.
-Avalonia UI allows us to reuse our code by creating custom user controls.
+Avalonia UI allows us to create custom user controls and reuse our code.
 So what’s the problem?!
-The problem is that, for beginners, using data binding within their user controls is not straightforward.
+The problem is that using data binding within user controls is not straightforward to beginners.
 This article explains how this is done.

 Typical beginner approach (does not work)

-When creating a user control, this is the typically scenario:
+When working with user controls, this is the typically scenario:

 In our simple code behind, we simply have one simple direct property: